-In reviewing university IP policies while I consider how a policy can come to transfer, as if by magic, IP from an author or inventor to a university merely by the assertion of university ownership, I came upon the following Form HR36100 at the University of Michigan titled “Supplemental Appointment Information.”
+In reviewing university IP policies, I came upon the following Form HR36100 at the University of Michigan titled “Supplemental Appointment Information.”
 After a section in which the appointee provides name and social security number, we have this:

 It is apparent that university has implemented the “present assignment” intervention that has circulated in the tech transfer community by folks who don’t understand the Bayh-Dole Act and refuse to accept the Supreme Court decision in Stanford v Roche.
 Thus, we have “hereby assign” language upfront, before any invention has ever been made.
 The clever idea is that when any invention is made, it automatically becomes owned by the university by operation of this assignment document.
 The problem is not how the assignment is made, however, my clever children; rather, the problem is how the assignment is scoped–the definitions that operate, the inventions that come within that scope, and a reasonable interpretation of the assignment that has been made.